-- or think you might be pregnant.
-Your specialist will then advise you further - Do not stop taking Epilim unless your specialist tells you to. - treatment options. - mental development disorders in children.
+- Schedule an urgent appointment with your GP.
+Your GP will refer you immediately to your specialist, if you are pregnant or think you might be pregnant.
+Your specialist will then advise further. - Do not stop taking Epilim Chrono unless your specialist tells you to. - Make sure you are referred to a specialist experienced in the treatment of epilepsy to evaluate the possibility of other treatment options. - You must get thorough counselling on the risks of Epilim Chrono during pregnancy, including malformations and physical and mental development disorders in children.